vacu9708/Shopping-mall/README.md

 ## Database
 MySQL, (graphQL)

-## Cloud
-AWS EC2 for deployment, AWS S3(for storing images)

 ## Redis
-For storing data good to cache such as wishlist, shopping cart
+For storing data good to cache such as refresh tokens, wishlist, shopping cart

 ## Swagger(springdoc 2.1)
 For generating API documentation automatically